-Tosa Akaushi Beef: the miracle wagyu
+Tosa Akaushi Beef: the “miracle” wagyu

-Known for being a favorite of Kochi-born samurai Ryoma Sakamoto, this game fowl known as “Gomen Kenka Shamo Chicken” is a pure breed and therefore not mixed with any other breed of chicken, making it a rarity in Japan.
-Gomen Kenka Shamo Chicken are raised in environments as close to nature as possible, and the chicken is characterized by an overwhelming depth of umami.
+Known for being a favorite of Kochi-born samurai Ryoma Sakamoto, this game fowl is a pure breed that has not been crossed with other types of chickens, making it a rarity in Japan.
+Gomen Kenka Shamo chickens are raised in free-range environments as close to nature as possible, and the meat is characterized by an overwhelming depth of umami.